Do log cabins need maintenance?

 There are plenty of external wood cleaners on the market including Woca Exterior Wood Cleaner and Owatrol Net-Trol Wood Cleaner.

-Quick tip: We recommend using a general hose to rinse down your log cabin, not a jet hose/pressure washer.
+Quick tip: We recommend using a general garden hose to rinse down your log cabin, not a jet hose/pressure washer.
 The power of the jet hose can easily force water through the logs causing them to swell, which could result in accelerated log decay.

 4 – Chinking

-Chinking is a flexible sealant that fits between the joints of the logs to ensure a seal from external elements (such as rain, snow and sleet) whilst eliminating heat loss and air infiltration.
+Chinking is a flexible sealant that fits between the joints of the logs to ensure a seal from external elements (such as rain damage, snow and sleet) whilst eliminating heat loss and air infiltration.
 The most common application of chinking in log cabin maintenance will be to seal gaps and cracks in the timber.
 This will prevent water from pooling and entering the cabin, and bugs nesting.

 5 – Pest Control